It was a long, long journey. We flew from Tel-Aviv to Moscow, from Moscow to New-York, and from New York to Las Vegas, but it was all well worth it!

 - eBay policy changes (made life easier for sellers).

-- Introduction of the new seller hub – to help sellers understand their metrics.
+- Introduction of the new eBay seller hub – to help sellers understand their metrics.

-- TV promotions, to drive attention and traffic to eBay.
+- TV promotions, to drive attention and traffic to eBay (thus help sellers receive more exposure).

-- Structural change to the site to improve SEO rankings on search engines (mainly on google).
+- Structural change to the site to improve SEO rankings on search engines (mainly on google, to bring more traffic and buyers).

 - The “Structured data” project – to help connect buyers and sellers faster and more efficiently.